qwerty12-ai/Projects-for-internship/README.md

 # Projects-for-internship
 Hello !
-My name is mohd abdul sabeeh and i am an aspiring web developer who is currently learning backend but have completed a set of projects in frontend using html, css , js and react. i have also included a full stack project which involves using flask html css too. this is a compilation of all my web development projects that i have made to date and i tried to the best of my knowledge to deploy projects and i have made some errors which i will rectify later on as i continue to understand deployment as i gain more practical expertise.
+My name is mohd abdul sabeeh and i am an aspiring full stack web developer who is currently completed backend but have completed a set of projects in frontend using html, css , js,react,mongo db; including a full stack project which involves using flask html css too. this is a compilation of all my web development projects that i have made to date and i tried to the best of my knowledge to deploy projects and i have made some errors which i will rectify later on as i continue to understand deployment as i gain more practical expertise.

 ## Netflix: